General Bitcoin Privacy

 Addresses being used more than once is very damaging to privacy because that links together more blockchain transactions with proof that they were created by the same entity.
 The most private and secure way to use bitcoin is to send a brand new address to each person who pays you.
-After the received coins have been spent, the address should never be used again.
-Also, a brand new bitcoin address should be demanded when sending bitcoin.
+After an address has received a coin, it should never be used again.
+Also, a brand new bitcoin address should be demanded from the recipient when sending bitcoin.
 Wasabi has a user interface which discourages address reuse by removing from the GUI addresses which have received a coin.

 It has been argued that the phrase "bitcoin address" was a bad name for this object because it implies it can be reused like an email address.
 A better name would be something like "bitcoin invoice".

 Bitcoin isn't anonymous but pseudonymous, and the pseudonyms are bitcoin addresses.
 Avoiding address reuse is like throwing away a pseudonym after it has been used.

 How does Tor protect my network-level privacy?

 When you make a Bitcoin transaction, you are essentially creating a message on your phone or computer and sending it to the Bitcoin network.
 Someone operating a large number of nodes on the Bitcoin network might be able to match some of your transactions to your IP address, then deanonymize your stack of bitcoin.

 It is relatively easy to avoid this on a computer by relaying all transactions through the Tor network.
 Wasabi routes all traffic via Tor’s SOCKS5 proxy, by default.

 To maintain your anonymity, use the Tor Browser or the TAILS operating system.
 Route everything through Tor by default.